alissonlauffer/paper-plane/README.md

 sudo ninja -C _build install
 ```

-## Contribution
+## Contributing

-Any type of participation is encouraged.
-If you want to translate, you can refer to [our weblate project](https://hosted.weblate.org/engage/paper-plane).
-But also design and art contributions are welcome.
-For this [our design repository](https://github.com/paper-plane-developers/paper-plane-designs) is the first place to go.
+We welcome all forms of contribution, including translation, design, art, and code.
+To translate, refer to [our weblate project](https://hosted.weblate.org/engage/paper-plane).
+Design contributions can be made to [our design repository](https://github.com/paper-plane-developers/paper-plane-designs).

-If you want to contribute code, please keep your commits in the style of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0).
-The only difference we make is that we capitalize the actual description after the colon ":" at the beginning of the sentence.
+For code contributions, please format your commit messages according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0), but capitalizing the description after the colon (`:`).

-## Acknowledgment
+## Acknowledgements

-The general code architecture was heavily inspired by [Fractal](https://gitlab.gnome.org/GNOME/fractal).

-Also, some logic is inspired by [Telegram X](https://github.com/TGX-Android/Telegram-X), which helps to understand how to use some TDLib features correctly and to their fullest potential.
+Paper Plane's code architecture is inspired by [Fractal](https://gitlab.gnome.org/GNOME/fractal), and its logic is influenced by [Telegram X](https://github.com/TGX-Android/Telegram-X).
+The latter makes it easier to rightly use some of TDLib's features and take full advantage of its potential.